isomerpages/mlaw-corp/news/press-releases/_posts/2025-04-02-post-Appointment of new Chief Executive, Singapore Land Authority.md

 image: ""
 variant: tiptap
 ---
 <p>1.
-Mr Calvin Phua (潘家煌) will be appointed as the Chief Executive of the
+Mr Calvin Phua will be appointed as the Chief Executive of the
 Singapore Land Authority (SLA) from 1 May 2025.
-He will succeed Mr Colin Low (刘显扬), who has been SLA’s Chief Executive since 2021.
+He will succeed Mr Colin Low, who has been SLA’s Chief Executive since 2021.
 <br>
 </p>
 <p><strong><u>Outgoing Chief Executive, Mr Colin Low</u></strong>